 Here are some basic methods for achieving energy-efficient outdoor lighting:

-- Security and utility lighting does not need to be bright to be effective.
+- Security and utility lighting does not necessarily need to be bright in every instance to be effective.

 - Make sure outdoor light fixtures have reflectors, deflectors, or covers to make more efficient use of the light source and help reduce light pollution.

 - Use timers and other controls to turn decorative lighting on and off.